American dipper: Distribution and habitat

-The American dipper inhabits the mountainous regions of Central America and western North America from Panama to Alaska.
+The American dipper inhabits the mountainous regions of North America from Alaska to Panama.
 It is usually a permanent resident, moving slightly south or to lower elevations if necessary to find food or unfrozen water.
 The presence of this indicator species shows good water quality; it has vanished from some locations due to pollution or increased silt load in streams.

 Behaviour and ecology

 The American dipper defends a linear territory along streams.
 In most of its habits, it closely resembles its European counterpart, the white-throated dipper (Cinclus cinclus), which is also sometimes known as a water ouzel.

+American Dippers are North America's only aquatic songbird, being able to walk under water.
+It is known for rhythimically bobbing its body up and down, the origin of its name.

 Breeding

-The American dipper's nest is a globe-shaped structure with a side entrance, close to water, on a rock ledge, river bank, behind a waterfall or under a bridge.
-The normal clutch is 2–4 white eggs, incubated solely by the female, which hatch after about 15–17 days, with another 20–25 days to fledging.
+The American dipper's nest is a globe-shaped structure with a side entrance, close to water, on a rock ledge, river bank, behind a waterfall, or under a bridge.
+The normal clutch is two to four white eggs, incubated solely by the female, which hatch after about 15–17 days, with another 20–25 days to fledging.
 The male helps to feed the young.
 The maximum recorded age from ring-recovery data of an American dipper is 8 years and 1 month for a bird ringed and recovered in South Dakota.